New closer, same result: Giants blow lead, lose to D-backs

 Giants: Utilityman Trevor Brown (sprained right ankle) and OF Mac Williamson (strained left quad) opened the season on the 10-day disabled list.
 Both moves were retroactive to May 30.

-Diamondbacks: RHP Jake Barrett, who could be the setup man in the bullpen, opened the season on the 10-day DL due to right shoulder inflammation.
-But manager Torey Lovullo said Barrett was making good progress and would throw a bullpen Sunday.
+Diamondbacks: RHP Jake Barrett, who could be the setup man in the bullpen, opened on the 10-day DL due to right shoulder inflammation.
+Lovullo said Barrett was making good progress and would throw a bullpen Sunday.
 LHP Steve Hathaway (left shoulder inflammation) also opened on the 10-day DL.

 UP NEXT